 \section{Irreducibility of quantum representations}

-In this appendix, we explain how irreducibility of quantum $\SO$ representations at prime levels is a corollary of results from the paper \cite{koberdaIrreducibilityQuantumRepresentations2018} of T. Koberda and R. Santharoubane.
+In this appendix, we prove irreducibility of quantum $\SO$ representations at prime levels.
+We deduce it as a corollary of a result from the paper \cite{koberdaIrreducibilityQuantumRepresentations2018} of T. Koberda and R. Santharoubane.
 In this section, we denote $\Nu_\ell$ the TQFT of level $\ell$ constructed in \cite{blanchetTopologicalQuantumField1995}.

-We first explain why the $\SO$ TQFT representations are always semi-simple, even when the level is not prime.